VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

   }
 ```

-path point to your .glb
+`path` point to your .glb
-anchor mean where the origin of the object is taken
+`anchor` mean where the origin of the object is taken
-rotation bake a custom rotation in your 3D model
+`rotation` tweak a custom rotation in your 3D model

 ok let's see what happens on screen